CPC(LEGAL) - OFFICE MANAGEMENT: RECORDS MANAGEMENT

 Destruction of Records

-A district record may be intentionally destroyed under any of the following conditions:
+A district record may be destroyed if:

 - A court issues an expunction order for the destruction or obliteration of the records, pursuant to state law; and